nolanlawson/css-talk-2022/markdown.md

 Hi, my name is Nolan Lawson and today I'd like to talk to you about CSS runtime performance.

 Quick note: these slides are available online; I'll provide a URL at the end.

-The speaker notes have lots of links if you want more details on what I'm saying.
+The speaker notes have links with details.

 ---
 .left-column-66[![Photo of Nolan Lawson on a bike](./images/20150424081933-cropped-2.jpg)]